Municipal Development Plan Review

 What is being done to accommodate traffic enforcement along roadways?
 Are the roadways being designed so that traffic enforcement vehicles can safely sit/enforce along the roadways?
 Is that city addressing traffic concerns with necessary legislation?

-Wes asked 5 months ago
+Wes asked over 1 year ago

 No, we do not specifically design roadways to accommodate enforcement vehicle parking.
 Enforcement vehicles are like any other vehicle in that they are expected to park legally, in a safe location that does not obstruct access or sightlines to traffic control devices (signs and markings).